 Where healthy puppies in a litter should be able to walk by three weeks, swimmer puppies are unable to walk or stand due to severe weakness in the hind limbs.

 As swimmer puppies spend more time lying flat, their chest and abdomen flatten, causing the thorax or midsection of the body to develop in a flat cylindrical shape rather than a cylindrical shape (4, 5).

 In severe cases, the front of the chest can curve inward.
 These changes cause difficulty with breathing in young dogs as their lungs are unable to fill fully due to shifting or compression.

-The longer swimmers puppies go without any treatment, the more severe their physical deformities can become and the wider-reaching effects of those deformities can be.
+The longer swimmer puppies go without any treatment, the more severe their physical deformities can become, and the wider-reaching effects of those deformities can be.
 For example, as the thorax becomes even flatter, internal organs can be pressed out of place (6).

 The Outlook for Swimmers Puppies